-LEGAL APPRAISAL
+6. LEGAL APPRAISAL

-- 5.1 When determining any applications for a premises licence under the Act the Licensing Authority must seek to achieve three broad licensing objectives: - Preventing gambling premises from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - Ensuring that gambling is conducted in a fair and open way. - Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 5.2 The consultation draft Statement of Licensing Principles sets out how the Authority proposes to achieve the licensing objectives when exercising its functions.
+- 6.1 When determining any applications for a premises licence under the Act the Licensing Authority must seek to achieve three broad licensing objectives: - Preventing gambling premises from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - Ensuring that gambling is conducted in a fair and open way. - Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 6.2 The consultation draft Statement of Licensing Principles sets out how the Authority proposes to achieve the licensing objectives when exercising its functions.
 When drafting the policy document, licensing authorities must have regard to guidance issued by the Gambling Commission and any Codes of Practice issued under the Act.
-The draft updated policy document takes account of amended guidance and codes of practice.
+The draft updated policy document takes account of current guidance and codes of practice.
 It also updates contact information of interested parties and responsible authorities.
-Otherwise, no substantial changes to the current Statement of Principles is proposed. - 5.3 The Act and Cabinet Office codes set out the suggested minimum public consultation concerning the Statement of Licensing Principles; which has been complied with.
-The approved Statement of Principles document must be published by the Council on or before the 14th January 2010.
-It is therefore necessary to have the final document approved by Council at its meeting of the 15th December 2009.
+Otherwise, no substantial changes to the current Statement of Principles is proposed. - 6.3 The approved Statement of Principles document must be published by the Council on or before the 13 January 2012.
+It is therefore necessary to have the final document approved by Council at its meeting of the 11 December 2012.

-6. OTHER IMPLICATIONS
+7. OTHER IMPLICATIONS